-"AI may allow China to realize its long-standing, information-centric military strategies.
+170 "AI may allow China to realize its long-standing, information-centric military strategies.
 The American military tends to focus on how AI can enable lethal attacks against opposing forces.
 Chinese strategists tend to argue that AI technologies should be used kinetically and non-kinetically to dominate information systems and networks, to effectively paralyze an opponent's joint force.
-Information warfare and information control are at the heart of the PLA's approach to warfare - and AI.
+Information warfare and information control are at the heart of the PLA's approach to warfare-and AI.
 Countering China's strategy will require a defensive and offensive use of new AI technologies.
 In a future confrontation, the U.S. military will need to employ AI and autonomous capabilities to enable and defend its information system-of-systems while simultaneously using AI technologies to attack China's information-centric strategy and capabilities."
 Dahm, M. (2020, June 5).
 Chinese debates on the military utility of artificial intelligence.
 War on the Rocks.

-"Achieving the Joint Chiefs' vision will require people-the Joint Force's primary source of competitive advantage-to continuously adapt and innovate to maintain their competitive edge."
+171 "Achieving the Joint Chiefs' vision will require people-the Joint Force's primary source of competitive advantage-to continuously adapt and innovate to maintain their competitive edge."
 2018 NMS Description, p.
 5.

-"The minds of our officers are the most lethal weapon in gray zone competitions."
+172 "The minds of our officers are the most lethal weapon in gray zone competitions."
 Kay, L. (2016, July 27).
 Managing the Gray Zone is a gray matter challenge.
 Small Wars Journal.

-"Commanders must deliberately create and foster conditions favorable to mission command so that ever disparate formations and capabilities are ready to act upon mutual recognition or in response to a battlefield development."
+173 "Commanders must deliberately create and foster conditions favorable to mission command so that ever disparate formations and capabilities are ready to act upon mutual recognition or in response to a battlefield development."
 MDO Concept, p.
 21.

-"Now their Army and their lives will be dominated by policies, regulations-and e-mail.
+174 "Now their Army and their lives will be dominated by policies, regulations-and e-mail.
 Of course, modern communications technology has enabled remarkable connectivity on the battlefield during the past decade's wars, but its unintended and corrosive effects in peacetime will rapidly wear down the initiative required by Mission Command."
 Barno, D. (2014, July 10).
 The Army's next enemy?
 Peace.
 The Washington Post.

+155 See EAB Concept, pp. 73-74.

-"The Multi-Domain Operations concept was conceived by the Army, but it is inherently joint in nature.
+175 "The Multi-Domain Operations concept was conceived by the Army, but it is inherently joint in nature.
 It goes far beyond AirLand Battle, which combined its two eponymous domains in a defined area of operations.
 Multi-Domain Operations expands the fight to the sea, into space and beyond, to the synthetic domain of cyberspace.
 It acknowledges that to achieve dominance on land, the Army must work with the Navy, Air Force, Marine Corps and now, the Space Force, to rapidly converge effects across multiple domains at the decisive place, which might be anywhere on, or off, the planet."
 MacFarland, S. (2020, March).
 Joint operations need a guiding hand.
 Army Magazine, 70(3), p.
-8.

-"Acting and reacting at the speed of multidomain warfare, executing cross-domain fires and maneuver, will demand an unprecedented degree of integration between services at multiple echelons, and therein lies the problem."
+8. 176 "Acting and reacting at the speed of multidomain warfare, executing cross-domain fires and maneuver, will demand an unprecedented degree of integration between services at multiple echelons, and therein lies the problem."
 MacFarland, S. (2020, March).
 Joint operations need a guiding hand.
 Army Magazine, 70(3), p.
-8. "To prepare the Joint Force for employment, exercises build readiness, interoperability, and the mutual trust required for a joint combined
+8.

-"To prepare the Joint Force for employment, exercises build readiness, interoperability, and the mutual trust required for a joint combined arms approach to global campaigning.
-Those exercises are key to building interoperability, relationships, and capabilities of allies, partner nations, and interagency partners, as well as enabling units and leaders to "punch above weight class" when necessary.
+guiding hand.
+Army Magazine, 70(3), p.
+8. 177 "To prepare the Joint Force for employment, exercises build readiness, interoperability, and the mutual trust required for a joint combined arms approach to global campaigning.
+Those exercises are key to building interoperability, relationships, and capabilities of allies, partner nations, and interagency partners, as well as enabling units and leaders to 'punch above weight class' when necessary.
 Exercises can also facilitate near-term experimentation to rapidly incorporate innovative ideas and disruptive technologies that promote competitive advantage."
 2018 NMS Description, p.
 4.